adamghill/dj-angles/docs/source/index.md

 ## ⭐ Features

 - Use HTML-like elements in Django templates, e.g. `<dj-partial />` instead of `{% include 'partial.html' %}`
-- Can be sprinkled in as needed, but does not remove existing Django functionality
+- Can be sprinkled in as needed to enhance existing Django functionality
-- Pretend like you are writing React components, but without dealing with JavaScript at all
-- Lets you excitedly tell your friends how neat the Shadow DOM is
 - Since it looks like HTML, syntax highlighting mostly "just works"
 - Wraps included templates in a custom element for easier debugging and targeted CSS styling
+- Support for making components with the [Shadow DOM](components.md#css-scoping)
+- Integrates with Django component libraries like [django-bird](https://django-bird.readthedocs.io)

 ## 💥 Example